arsendemirci/food-order-app/README.md

 Its basically an application that you select meals and add desired amount of them into your cart.</br>
 You can manage your cart, see unit price and accumulated price for each line of the order aswell as the grand total

-## Demo
+## :clapper: Demo

 Here is demonstration of the application.
+[Food Order App Demo](https://arsendemirci-food-order.netlify.app/) :point_left:

 ![application demo](/public/images/app_demo.gif)